No Canada: Blue Jays barred from playing games in Toronto - WHIZ News

 Immigration Minister Marco Mendicino said Saturday the federal government had denied the Blue Jays’ request to play at Rogers Centre, confirming what an official familiar with the matter had told The Associated Press ahead of the announcement.

 The team had been given clearance by city and provincial governments to play in its home stadium and was awaiting approval from Canada’s federal government.
-The other 29 Major League Baseball teams plan to play in their home ballparks, without spectators, when the pandemic-shortened 60-game season begins next week.
+The other 29 Major League Baseball teams plan to play in their home ballparks, without spectators, when the pandemic-shortened 60-game season begins on July 23.

 Mendicino told The AP frequent travel to the U.S., where COVID-19 cases are surging, was the biggest issue.